OLV meaning in finance

 In this video below, we can see how to calculate orderly liquidation value step by step:

-The orderly liquidation of assets is different from a forced liquidation, where the assets are offered to the first available buyer who is willing to purchase the assets.
+The orderly liquidation of assets differs from a forced liquidation, where the assets are offered to the first available buyer willing to purchase the assets.
 The seller also does not have any control over the process of selling the assets in a forced liquidation.
-Usually, the bank which has lent money to the seller, and has taken over the assets due to non-payment of the loan, will control the sale of the assets.
+Usually, the bank that has lent money to the seller and has taken over the assets due to non-payment of the loan will control the sale of the assets.

 What is the net liquidation value?

-Net liquidation value represents the current value of all assets in your portfolio if you close every position in your portfolio at the current market price.
-If you convert into cash each asset from your portfolio based on current market prices you will get net liquidation value as net value of a company’s physical assets.
+Net liquidation value represents the current value of all assets in your portfolio if you close every position at the current market price.
+If you convert each asset from your portfolio into cash based on current market prices, you will get net liquidation value as the net value of a company’s physical assets.

 OLV Explanation

-Most company buyers will hire appraisers services who will estimate the value of the tangible assets that the business has acquired.
-This asset value assessment will prove that the purchase price was justified since there were sufficient tangible assets in the purchase.
+Most company buyers will hire appraiser services who will estimate the value of the tangible assets that the business has acquired.
+This asset value assessment will prove that the purchase price was justified since the purchase had sufficient tangible assets.
 This will also reduce the amount paid for intangible assets like goodwill in the purchase.
-Appraisers of assets will usually provide two values of the tangible assets which are purchased, which are :
+Appraisers of assets will usually provide two values of the tangible assets that are purchased, which are :

 – the fair value of the assets